Retirement provision in Switzerland. The essentials at a glance.

 Swiss citizens are concerned about retirement provision

-The state of retirement provision is one of the major concerns of the Swiss population.
+The state of retirement provision is a major concern for the Swiss population.
 This much is clear from the Credit Suisse Worry Barometer (PDF), in which the topic of pension provision/AHV is regularly among the top answers to questions about the most pressing problems.
-The reason for this is the as yet unresolved problems in relation to mandatory employee benefits insurance, which are making Swiss citizens fearful of pension reductions.
+The reason for this is the problems in relation to mandatory employee benefits insurance, which are making Swiss citizens fearful of pension reductions.

 Retirement provision in Switzerland faces major challenges